Neurodiversity

 AuDHD is the co-occurrence of autism and ADHD.
 It is a fascinating but often highly demanding dynamic.
 It can frequently feel like having two opposing operating systems running simultaneously in one mind.

-We are not broken.
-We are like computers with a different operating system in a world dominated by one main software.
+I am not broken.
+I am like a computer with a different operating system in a world dominated by one main software.

-By creating an inclusive, accepting environment, we allow neurodivergent minds to safely unmask and fully utilize their extraordinary potential.
+By creating an inclusive, accepting environment, I allow neurodivergent minds to safely unmask and fully utilize their extraordinary potential.

 Created to spread awareness and acceptance for neurodiversity.